NM2509/Epidemic-Propagation-A-Novel-Multilayered-Stochastic-Approach/README.md

 File 1 - defines a class called 'Household'.
 Each household has a range of attributes, such as the number of susceptible, infected, and recovered individuals.
 It additionally has methods to give birth, infect, recover, isolate, and update attributes.

 File 2 - defines a class called 'Cluster', which corresponds to clusters of households.
-We only use this class when running simulations for the average number of child clusters, as it substantially increases run time of simulations.
+We only use this class when running simulations to determine the average number of child clusters, as it substantially increases run time of simulations.

 File 3 - defines three functions which are needed in order to obtain all households to isolate in case of a detection.
 This would correspond to a cluster.